Selharem/Memoy-Card-Game/README.md

 # Memoy-Card-Game

 This is a  memory card game built with Vanilla javascript.
+Start the game by flipping a card,Then try to find another card that has the same image as the first.
+If you can't find a pair, the flipped cards will be flipped back with the face down.

 Feel free to contribute to it if you like!

 # Getting Started